 It was in the midst of this upheaval that, in 2000, Gárman Lord wrote Way of the Heathen to allow for a kind of Théodism to grow up outside the Wínland Ríce.
 This he called “Greater Théodism” with the Théodish Belief of the Wínland Ríce being hight “High Théodism.”
 Though Greater Théodism did not thrive, a handful of léods sprang forth from it, the foremost of which being the Sahsisk Thiod which was founded by Þórbeorht in 2002.

-Dole Four: Fallowtide, Pretendership, Wisdom Roundtable, and Renewal (2002 – Now) by Þórbeorht Ealdorblótere
+Dole Four: The Wisdom Roundtable, Fallowtide, & Pretendership (2002 – 2019) by Þórbeorht Ealdorblótere

 [This section incorporates material from Our Story.]